Media-Ed-Online/intro-web-dev-2018spr/_docs/topic-10/03-border/02-page.md

 _Unlike_ margin and padding, however, the border portion of the box can be separately colored, and has multiple style options.
 Border is more of a visual styling tool, than a space management tool.

-There are three properties that make up border:
+There are three properties that make up a border:
 - Width
 - Style
 - Color